Knowledge guide to International Accounting Standards

 The International Public Sector Accounting Standards Board (IPSASB) focuses on ‘the accounting and financial reporting needs of national, regional and local governments, related governmental agencies’.

-The IPSASB issues International Public Sector Accounting Standards (IPSAS) for this audience which are published in full text within the IFAC Handbook of International Public Sector Accounting Pronouncements, which is available from the IFAC website free of charge.
+The IPSASB issues International Public Sector Accounting Standards (IPSAS) for this audience which are published in full text within the IFAC Handbook of International Public Sector Accounting Pronouncements.
+The Handbook is available to download from the IFAC website free of charge.